-1. Air Filter
+1. Cleaning or Replacing the Air Filter

 Disposable filters are most common.
 Depending on the brand you use, it can be a few dollars for a flat filter or around $20 for a pleated filter.
-If you have a cleanable filter, the only cost is the water and work it takes to clean it.
+If you have a cleanable filter, the only cost is the water and effort it takes to clean it.

-3. Refrigerant Leak
+3. Leaking Refrigerant

-4. Electrical Issues
+4. Damaged Electrical Components

-5. Evaporator and Condenser Coils
+5. Damage to Either the Evaporator or Condenser Coils

 6. Drainage Issues

 If your air conditioner is dealing with drainage problems, costs may include both water damage as well the repair or replacement of damaged parts.
 Affected parts may include: